 So, how can you co-locate your server computers to a specialized facility?
 Well, it’s quite a simple process and in the long run will probably end up saving you a lot of money, which you can use for other important purchases.

 You need to find a local data center that can host and maintain your server and ensure that it is cared for.
 These data centers do have fees, but like mentioned, it tends to be cheaper than holding the hardware yourself and employing someone to manage it.
-There are various data centers in every country that can provide a range of options to fulfill your requirements.
+There are various data centers in every country that can provide a range of options to fulfil your requirements.

 In this article, we covered co-location and explored what exactly it is.
 We then explained why it is so beneficial to co-locate your server with a dedicated facility, and we gave some guidance on how to perform this process.
 We hope this article helped you!